diegotanton/Sibyl-1/README.md

     New updates on past events should be judged as positive or negative by GPT in relation to event information Can even look for supplemental information on significant events Relevance of new headlines to significant past events
     Ex: Event in the past triggered negative stock price reaction.
-Negative development on the event (as judged by GPT) should result in similar negative stock price reaction, and might be weighted differently than regular headlines Coverage of event as number of headlines Indicators of event as distribution of publishers (small first, then big) Perform price analysis of embeddings vs. GPTs vs. non-OpenAI chatbots Get rid of these: "S&amp;P"
+Negative development on the event (as judged by GPT) should result in similar negative stock price reaction, and might be weighted differently than regular headlines
+    Coverage of event as number of headlines Indicators of event as distribution of publishers (small first, then big) Whether GPT thinks headline is good or bad for company (-3 to +3) Which GPT?
+GPT-4o or GPT-4o-mini?
+Generate predictions on subset using GPT-4o, then finetune GPT-4o-mini?
+First 100 dimensions of embedding?
+Headlines_Cnt-1
+Headlines_Cnt compared to average for company
+Perform price analysis of embeddings vs. GPTs vs. non-OpenAI chatbots Get rid of these: "S&amp;P"
 Did stock change happen before the headline?